KPHippe/cookiecutter_pythonpackage/README.md

 1. For documentation, after installation, run `cd docs && make html`.
 This will populate the autodocumentation and allow you to see the docs files at `docs/build/html/index.html`

 ### Notes
-* This does *not* initialize a git repo, you will have to do this yourself.
+* This does *not* initialize a git repo, you will have to do this yourself, see [Github documentation](https://docs.github.com/en/get-started/quickstart/create-a-repo). *Note, do not add any files in the setup, this will create conflicts when pushing this codebase*.

 # Things included
 * `README.md`